Convergent autoencoder approximation of low bending and low distortion manifold embeddings: A low bending and low distortion regularization for encoders

 \section{A low bending and low distortion regularization for encoders}

 We consider a compact, $m$-dimensional Riemannian manifold $\overline M$ with metric $g$, with or without boundary, embedded in some very high-dimensional space $\R^n$.
 In our applications $n=N$ for grayscale or $n=3N$ for RGB images with $N$ pixels.
-Our aim is to compute the \emph{latent manifold}: an embedding of $\overline M$ into $\R^l$ (called the \emph{latent space}), where we think of the dimension $l$ as being only moderately larger than $m$ (e.g. $l=2m$ so that the existence of a smooth embedding is guaranteed by Whitney's embedding theorem~\cite{Wh92}).
+Our aim is to compute an embedding $\phi$ of $\overline M$ into $\R^l$, where we think of the dimension $l$ as being only moderately larger than $m$ (e.g. $l=2m$ so that the existence of a smooth embedding is guaranteed by Whitney's embedding theorem~\cite{Wh92}).
+We call $\R^l$ the \emph{latent space} and $\phi(\overline M)\subset \R^l$ the \emph{latent manifold}.
 Formulated in terms of autoencoders this amounts to learning a pair of maps

 The \emph{encoder} $\phi_\theta$ and \emph{decoder} $\psi_\xi$ are implemented as deep neural networks with vectors of encoder and decoder parameters $\theta$ and $\xi$.
-The parameters are typically optimized via the minimization of a loss function measuring the difference between the original points $x$ and their reconstructions $\psi_\theta(\phi_\theta(x))$.
-An appropriate structure and regularity of the embedding into latent space can be promoted by a suitable, geometrically inspired regularization loss for the encoder and is of particular interest for downstream tasks such as classification~\cite{AtGrLi20}, Riemannian interpolation and extrapolation~\cite{BeRaRoGo18}, clustering or anomaly detection~\cite{ZhLiCh+21}.
-Indeed, if $\overline M$ were isometric to $\R^m$ and thus could be embedded isometrically into an $m$-dimensional affine subspace of $\R^l$, then for instance the most important and basic operations of computing distances and interpolations would become trivial in latent space, and so would be many other downstream tasks.
+The encoder $\phi_\theta$ is actually defined on the embedding space $\R^n$, but we don't distinguish between $\phi_\theta$ and $\phi_\theta\vert_{\overline{M}}$, since we are not interested in $\phi_\theta$ outside of $\overline{M}$.
+The parameters are typically optimized via the minimization of a loss function measuring the difference between the original points $x$ and their reconstructions $\psi_\xi(\phi_\theta(x))$.
+An appropriate structure and regularity of the embedding into latent space can be promoted by a suitable, geometrically inspired regularization loss for the encoder.
+This is of particular interest for downstream tasks such as classification~\cite{AtGrLi20}, Riemannian interpolation and extrapolation~\cite{BeRaRoGo18}, clustering or anomaly detection~\cite{ZhLiCh+21}.
+Indeed, if $\overline M$ were isometric to $\R^m$ and thus could be embedded isometrically into an $m$-dimensional affine subspace of $\R^l$, then, for instance, the most important and basic operations of computing distances and interpolations would become trivial in latent space.
+The same holds for many other downstream tasks.
 Although such an embedding is usually prevented by the intrinsic or the global geometry of $\overline M$, the hope for simplified downstream tasks motivates the search for an embedding as close as possible to isometric and flat, at least locally.
-To this end we suggest the following two simple objectives for any two not too distant points $x,y\in\overline M$:
+To this end, we suggest the following two simple objectives for any two not too distant points $x,y\in\overline M$:

 [{\bf I}sometric] The intrinsic Riemannian distance between $x$ and $y$ in $\overline M$ should differ as little as possible from the Euclidean distance between the latent codes $\phi(x)$\,and\,$\phi(y)$.